 To the article (with the author's signature) an expert conclusion is attached on the possibility of open publication.

-Sidelines: fr om above and from below – on 2.5; Left and right – 2 cm.
+Margins: from above and from below — on 2,5 cm; left and right — 2 cm.

 Through the line in English, the author's initials and surname (s), title of the article, abstract and keywords are given.
 Next, the main text of the article is placed through the line.